ys077/Portfolio-Website/README.md

-# 💻 Kunj Desai — Portfolio Website
+# 💻YUVAN SHANKAR— Portfolio Website
 Welcome to my personal portfolio website built with **React.js**, **Framer Motion**, and **modern UI design** principles.
-It showcases my work, projects, skills, and journey as a developer passionate about **AI, ML, and Web Technologies**.
+It showcases my work, projects, skills, and journey as a developer passionate about **Ethical Hacking and Web Technologies**.